All Episodes

 All right.

-Does this now, is there a prima facie case here to build against Hillary and and the Clintons and the Clinton Foundation that shows that it's a quid pro quote, that it's a kickback, that they had knowledge that all of this was going on, and did they put national security at risk knowingly?
+So I'm trying to understand, does this now, is there a prima facie case here to build against Hillary and the Clintons and the Clinton Foundation that shows that it's a quid pro quo, that it's a kickback, that they had knowledge that all of this was going on, and did they put national security at risk knowingly?

-Listen, when you're selling an enormous uh vital asset like uranium to uh Russians who are for the most part our enemy.
+Listen, when you're selling an enormous vital asset, like uranium, to Russians who are, for the most part, our enemy, yes, you are jeopardizing national security.

-And Eric Holder, who sat on the committee that unanimously approved this, presided over by Hillary Clinton, he knew of all of the bribery and money laundering uh and kickbacks associated with this.
+And Eric Holder, who sat on the committee that unanimously approved this, presided over by Hillary Clinton, he knew of all of the bribery and money laundering and kickbacks associated with this.

 He had the evidence.

-It's absolutely unconscionable, and yes, I think it's knowingly and deliberately selling out America's national security to the Russians.
+And yes, I think it's knowingly and deliberately selling out America's national security to the Russians.

-I I can't even believe the level of corruption here.
+I can't even believe the level of corruption here.

 Legally, what needs to happen next?